A cashless society: what are the pros and cons?

 When people are handling less cash, bank robberies, burglaries and corruption drop.

-Because cash is essentially untraceable, it’s a useful tool for criminals, where digital currency is less easy to exploit, and can be shut down quickly if it falls into the wrong hands.
+As cash is essentially untraceable, it’s a useful tool for criminals, while digital currency is less easy to exploit, and can be shut down quickly if it falls into the wrong hands.

-Innovations such as embedded microchips, NFC (Near Field Communication) technology, AVS (Address Verification Service), digital wallets, geolocation and artificial intelligence payment systems will all continue to strengthen security around cashless transactions.
+Innovations such as embedded microchips, near field communication (NFC) technology, address verification service (AVS), digital wallets, geolocation and artificial intelligence payment systems will all continue to strengthen security around cashless transactions.

 The reason cashless payments increased significantly during the pandemic is also a legitimate advantage in the longer term.